borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 borgmatic configuration files, for instance if they contain sensitive information you don't want to store even inside your encrypted backups.
 If you do this though, the `config bootstrap` action will no longer work.

+<span class="minilink minilink-addedin">New in version 1.8.7</span> Included
+configuration files are stored in each backup archive.
+This means that the `config bootstrap` action not only extracts the top-level configuration files but also the includes they depend upon.